grafana/metrictank/README.md

 # UNMAINTAINED

 As of August 2023, Grafana is no longer maintaining this repository.
-Our primary compatibility with Graphite is provided by [carbonapi](https://github.com/go-graphite/carbonapi).
+Our primary compatibility with Graphite is provided by [carbonapi](https://github.com/go-graphite/carbonapi), using [Mimir](https://github.com/grafana/mimir) as our backing database.

 # Grafana Metrictank